 A desperation signing to appease the United fans after the club sold Stuart Armstrong and Gary Mackay-Steven.
 Robbie Muirhead was bought at the very last-minute and his signing was YET ANOTHER huge mistake from the club and from manager Jackie McNamara.
 We forked out £150,000 plus a three and half year contract on Muirhead.
 Astonishing stuff.

 We released Muirhead from his contract after just 16 months.
 Hearts then tried to make something of him but he failed to make an impact at Tyencastle so he tried his luck in England with MK Dons under Robbie Neilson.
-Back in Scotland with Dunfermline Athletic, he has hardly kicked a ball this season.
+After a spell with Dunfermline he is currently with Greenock Morton.

 I might be in a minority here but Chris Erskine has ability.
 However I don’t think we ever really saw that at United.
 He is adored by Partick Thistle fans but the same cannot be said for his time at Tannadice.
 Famously booed by fans early in his United career he never really seemed to recover from that.
 It was probably due to his playing style that we never really got much from Erskine.
 He is a slower type of attacking midfielder and under McNamara we were playing such quick attacking football that he maybe never suited that pace of game.
 It was also the case that he lacked any physical presence to make an impact when needed.